wp-plugins/orbisius-child-theme-creator/readme.txt

 = 1.2.2 =
 * Added: Create a blank functions.php file option
+* Added a link to edit theme after the child theme is created.

 = 1.2.1 =
 * Fixed: A notice in the settings